mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 ```
 max_resultset_rows=1000
 ```
-Zero or a negative value is interpreted as no limitation.

-The default value is `-1`.
+The default value is `0`, which means no limit.

 #### `max_resultset_size`